pykaldi/pykaldi/README.md

 CentOS >= 7 or macOS >= 10.13, you should be able to install PyKaldi without too much trouble.
 Otherwise, you will likely need to tweak the installation scripts.

+### Pip / whl packages

+We are currently working on ready-to-use packages for pip.
+A package for python 2.7 already exists, PyKaldi versions for newer Python versions will soon be added.
+In the meantime, you can also use the unofficial whl builds for Python 3.9 from [Uni-Hamburgs pykaldi repo.](http://ltdata1.informatik.uni-hamburg.de/pykaldi/)

+If you decide to use a whl package then you can skip the next section and head straight to "Starting a new project with a pykaldi whl package" to setup your project.

 ### From Source

 To install PyKaldi from source, follow the steps given below.